Neko 1.99.1

 , the pressure p

-boundary condition) or non-uniform pressure profiles to e.g. impose an outlet pressure computed from another simulation.
+, and/or the scalar(s).
+This type of boundary condition allows for time-dependent velocity profiles or non-uniform pressure profiles to e.g. impose an outlet pressure computed from another simulation.

 The user routine is called by the user_velocity